riscvarchive/risc-v-getting-started-guide/source/zephyr-litex.rst

 Running Zephyr on LiteX/VexRiscv on Avalanche board with Microsemi PolarFire FPGA
 =================================================================================

-This section contains tutorial on how to build and run a shell sample for the Zephyr RTOS on the LiteX soft SoC with an RV32 VexRiscv CPU on the `Future Electronics Avalanche Board <https://www.microsemi.com/existing-parts/parts/139680>`_ with a `PolarFire FPGA <https://www.microsemi.com/product-directory/fpgas/3854-polarfire-fpgas>`_ from Microsemi (a Microchip company) as well as in the `Renode open source simulation framework <https://renode.io>`_.
+This section contains a tutorial on how to build and run a shell sample for the Zephyr RTOS on the LiteX soft SoC with an RV32 VexRiscv CPU on the `Future Electronics Avalanche Board <https://www.microsemi.com/existing-parts/parts/139680>`_ with a `PolarFire FPGA <https://www.microsemi.com/product-directory/fpgas/3854-polarfire-fpgas>`_ from Microsemi (a Microchip company) as well as in the `Renode open source simulation framework <https://renode.io>`_.

 .. figure:: images/avalanche.jpg
    :align: center